MariaMengozzi/pc-2022/Activity-04/notes.md

 you can also add and remove belief to the belief base of an agent.

-when an plan fail it no more goes on, but other plans can go on
+when a plan fail it no more goes on, but other plans can go on

 // Agent sample_agent in project helloworld